MIR-SAT 1 RE-ENTRY

 MIR-SAT1 - Mauritius Imagery & Radiocommunication Satellite 1

-In 2018, the MIR-SAT1 project, driven by the Mauritius Research Council, was the first Winner of the 3rd Round of the United Nations Office for Outer Space Affairs (UNOOSA) and Japan Aerospace Exploration Agency (JAXA) KiboCUBE competition.
-The MIR-SAT1 has been offered a free launch to the International Space Station for deployment in Space by JAXA.
-For the first time in its history, Mauritius will embark into new initiatives geared towards exploiting space/satellite technology for its socio-economic benefits.
+Through the KiboCUBE Programme, the MIR-SAT1 has been offered a free launched to the International Space Station (ISS) for development in Space by JAXA.
+For the first time in it’s history, Mauritius will embark into new initiatives geared towards exploiting space/satellite technology for its socio-economic benefits.

 Mission Aim & Objectives